Overview of sexually transmitted infections

 Genital tract chlamydia infection

-Chlamydial genital infection is the most frequently reported STI in the US.[1][2]
-Infection is usually asymptomatic in both men and women.
-Nonculture diagnostic techniques such as nucleic acid amplification tests are recommended.[1]
+Genital chlamydia is the most common bacterial STI in resource-rich countries.[1][2]
+Infection is usually asymptomatic in both men and women.[2]
+Non-culture diagnostic techniques such as nucleic acid amplification tests are recommended.[1][2]
 In women, there may be cervical inflammation or yellow, cloudy discharge from the cervical os, resulting in vaginal discharge.
 In men, there may be a discharge from the penis.
 Typical risk factors include age under 25 years, sexual activity with an infected partner, a new sex partner or multiple sex partners, a sex partner with other concurrent sex partners, history of a prior STI, and not using condoms.
 Lack of or inadequate treatment risks possible ascending infection and further complications, as well as possible spread of the infection to sexual partners.

 Syphilis infection